CarlTBarnes/Wordle/README.md

 To use this tool fill in the Correct Green letters in the Green boxes.
  Fill in the Yellow letters in the Yellow boxes then check the boxes for the positions 1-5 that missed.
- For any gray letters that are not in the word you must click then in the keyboard at the bottom of the window.
+ For any gray letters that are not in the word you must click them in the keyboard at the bottom of the window.

 ![tool 1](images/tool1.png)